 Deep Learning systems are used to detect intrusion events in real-time through the perimeter and identify the target’s position.
 Such automated, AI-based perimeter monitoring systems can efficiently cover large monitoring areas for safety and security applications.

-2. Detect violent and dangerous situations
+2. Detect Violent and Dangerous Situations

 3. Action Recognition for Vandalism Detection

 Different machine learning methods can be used in action recognition applications.
 For example, machine learning and feature extraction techniques have been introduced for human behavior monitoring and support.
 Vision-based technologies can recognize human behaviors such as fighting and vandalism events that may occur in a public district using one or numerous camera views.
-Computer vision systems can be used to detect and predict suspicious and aggressive behaviors in real-time, even in complex and crowded environments.
+Computer vision systems can be used to detect and predict suspicious and aggressive behaviors in real time, even in complex and crowded environments.

-There are increasing concerns of trends in vandalism and interference with ancient sites and heritage buildings.
-The preservation of historic sites and their restorations is of great importance to communities, and a significant factor for tourism.
+There are increasing concerns about trends in vandalism and interference with ancient sites and heritage buildings.
+The preservation of historic sites and their restorations is of great importance to communities and a significant factor for tourism.
 Hence, intelligent vision systems can help to protect heritage buildings and sites.

 4. Safety and compliance Control and Inspection with Deep Learning